HSBNE/hsbne.github.com/admin/rules.md

     1. A person whose application for membership has been rejected, or whose membership has been terminated, must give the general membership written notice of the persons intention to appeal against the decision.
-    2. A notice of intention to appeal must be given within 7 days after the person receives written notice of the decision.
+    2. A written notice of intention to appeal must be given within 7 days after the person receives written notice of the decision.
     3. If the secretary receives a notice of intention to appeal via a public announcement, the secretary must, within 7 days after receiving the